Contact Center Trends

 CCaaS solutions are necessary for modern businesses because they provide the means to support the type of omnichannel experience that today’s customers expect.

-It joins all the parts of an on-premise contact center, such as the interactive voice response (IVR), computer telephony integration (CTI), contact center analytics, and others into a single cloud-based solution.
+It joins all the parts of an on-premises contact center, such as the interactive voice response (IVR), computer telephony integration (CTI), contact center analytics, and others into a single cloud-based solution.
 CCaaS platforms excel at intelligently routing contacts across all communication channels, automating key tasks, and providing self-service options for customers.

 Cloud-based vs. on-premises contact centers.